DevLaster/html-css-parser/README.md

 # html-css-parser
 this is a python tool that you give it an url and it go and save the html and css data to an .txt file enjoy!

-# Simple-DDos
-This is a simple python ddos code for just see how an packet sends to an server enjoy!

  <h1 align="center"> Discord : 357r</h1>